23 of the most memorable dives in football: Ramos, Suarez, Gerrard…

-If the Academy Awards were given out for footballers, there would be some fierce competition.
-In a sport in which players are told they must make any foul as clear as possible to the referee, there is never a shortage of theatrics.
+In a sport in which players are actually told by referees that they must make any foul as clear as possible, there is never a shortage of theatrics.

 They say centre halves are supposed to be big and strong…